 Tooth Development in Children

 Your child's primary teeth usually begin to break through the gums (erupt) at about 6 months of age.
-For more information, see the topic Teething.
+This is called teething.

 Your child's first permanent molars emerge from the gum behind the primary teeth at about age 6, at the same time he or she begins to lose front primary teeth.

-Normally, a person should end up with 32 adult teeth.
+Normally, a person will have 32 adult teeth.

 |Specialist Medical Reviewer||Thomas M. Bailey, MD - Family Medicine|

 |Last Revised||April 16, 2013|